lfit/itpol/protecting-code-integrity.md

     git config --global commit.gpgSign true

-Or you can train your muscle memory to always pass the -S flag to all git commit operations.
+Or you can train your muscle memory to always pass the `-S` flag to all `git commit` operations (this includes `--amend`).

 #### Configure gpg-agent options

-The GnuPG agent is a helper tool that will start automatically whenever you use the `gpg` command and run on the background with the purpose of caching the private key passphrase.
+The GnuPG agent is a helper tool that will start automatically whenever you use the `gpg` command and run in the background with the purpose of caching the private key passphrase.
 This way you only have to unlock your key once to use it repeatedly (very handy if you need to sign a bunch of git operations in an automated script without having to continuously retype your passphrase).